-- submitted letters requesting advisory opinions regarding their status as state party committees - 2 (the "Potential Requestor Committees"), but those submissions have not yet qualified as advisory - 3 opinion requests.
-2 Id.; see 11 C.F.R. § 112.1.
-The final three Libertarian committees have not - 4 submitted advisory opinion requests seeking Commission determination of their status.3 - 5 AOR001. - 6 GJVF solicits and accepts funds on behalf of all of its participant committees and - 7 distributes those funds according to GJVF's joint fundraising agreement.
-Id.
-GJVF accepts - 8 contributions up to the combined contribution limits for the participant committees.
-AOR002. - 9 The contribution limit for Gary Johnson 2016 is \$2,700 per contributor, and the current - 10 contribution limit for each Libertarian committee, as a nonconnected political committee, is - \$5,000 per contributor.
-Thus the maximum contribution GJVF may currently accept from any - single contributor is \$122,700.
-AOR002. - GJVF proposes to solicit and accept contributions up to the maximum amount it would be - able to distribute to each participating committee if all Pending Committees and Potential - Requestor Committees are recognized as state party committees.
-Id.
-Because the limit on an and Libertarian Party of Texas.
+Mississippi, Missouri State Libertarian Party, Libertarian Party of New Mexico, Libertarian Party of North Dakota, and Libertarian Party of Texas.
 See Advisory Opinion Request 2016-14 (11 State Libertarian Committees).
-Libertarian Party of Arkansas, Libertarian Party of Colorado, and Libertarian Party of Michigan Executive Committee, Inc. are listed in the instant advisory opinion request as committees that had not submitted requests seeking recognition as state party committees, see AOR001, but Libertarian Party of Arkansas is one of the requestors in Advisory Opinion 2016-14 (11 State Libertarian Committees), and Libertarian Party of Colorado and Libertarian Party of Michigan Executive Committee, Inc. have submitted separate advisory opinion requests.
-See Advisory Opinion 2016-19 (Libertarian Party of Colorado) and Advisory Opinion 2016-17 (Libertarian Party of Michigan Executive Committee, Inc.).
+Libertarian Party of Arkansas, Libertarian Party of Colorado, and Libertarian Party of Michigan Executive Committee, Inc. are listed in the instant advisory opinion request as committees that had not submitted requests seeking recognition as state party committees, see AOR001, but Libertarian Party of Arkansas is one of the requestors in Advisory Opinion Request 2016-14 (11 State Libertarian Committees), and Libertarian Party of Colorado and Libertarian Party of Michigan Executive Committee, Inc. have submitted separate advisory opinion requests.
+See Advisory Opinion Request 2016-19 (Libertarian Party of Colorado) and Advisory Opinion Request 2016-17 (Libertarian Party of Michigan Executive Committee, Inc.).

-The Potential Requestor Committees are: Libertarian Party of West Virginia, Wyoming Libertarian Party, Alaska Libertarian Party, Libertarian Party of Georgia, Inc., Libertarian Party of Maine, Libertarian Party of Minnesota, Libertarian Party of South Dakota, and Libertarian Party of Tennessee.
+2 The Potential Requestor Committees are: Libertarian Party of West Virginia, Wyoming Libertarian Party, Alaska Libertarian Party, Libertarian Party of Georgia, Inc., Libertarian Party of Maine, Libertarian Party of Minnesota, Libertarian Party of South Dakota, and Libertarian Party of Tennessee.
 See AOR001 n.1.

-These are: Libertarian Party of Illinois, Montana Libertarian Party, and Libertarian Party of North Carolina.
+3 These are: Libertarian Party of Illinois, Montana Libertarian Party, and Libertarian Party of North Carolina.

-- 1 individual contribution to a state committee of a political party is \$10,000, this contribution limit - 2 would be \$227,700: \$2,700 for Gary Johnson 2016, \$10,000 for each of the 21 Pending - 3 Committees and Potential Requestor Committees, and \$5,000 for each of the other 3 - 4 participating committees.4 responds to the Pending Committees' advisory opinion requests.
+4 The request states that the total contribution GJVF will be able to accept if all the Pending Committees and Potential Requestor Committees are recognized as state party committees will be \$242,700.
+AOR002.
+However, this appears to inadvertently include \$10,000 for each of the three committees that are not seeking recognition as state party committees.

+committees will assign or obligate any funds held in escrow.
 Id.
-GJVF will not disburse to any Pending Committee contributions in excess of \$5,000 per contributor unless the Commission recognizes that committee as a state party committee.
-Neither GJVF nor any of the participant committees will assign or obligate any funds held in escrow.
-Id.
 If the Commission either denies a Pending Committee's request for recognition as a state party committee or does not approve an advisory opinion by the required four affirmative votes, or if a Pending Committee withdraws its request before the Commission issues a response, GJVF will return any escrowed funds allocable to such a committee to the contributors.
-Advisory Opinion Request Supplement
+Advisory Opinion Request Supplement (Sept.
+23, 2016) ("AOR Supp.").

-With respect to the funds it accepts on behalf of the Pending Committees, GJVF proposes

-6 to hold any funds in excess of the current contribution limits in escrow until the Commission proposes to hold any funds in excess of the current contribution limits in escrow under largely the same conditions described above for the Pending Committees.
+With respect to the funds it accepts on behalf of Potential Requestor Committees, GJVF proposes to hold any funds in excess of the current contribution limits in escrow under largely the same conditions described above for the Pending Committees.
 AOR002.
-The only difference is that in addition to refunding contributions over \$5,000 if a committee's advisory
+The only difference is that in addition to refunding contributions over \$5,000 if a committee's advisory opinion request is not approved or is withdrawn, the requestor will also refund such contributions if the Potential Requestor Committee has not submitted a qualified advisory opinion request by November 8, 2016.
+AOR Supp.